Skip to main content

 General Collection Guidelines

-The Anthropology Liaison at WVU Libraries selects materials to support the research needs of Undergraduate, MA, and PhD students as well as research and teaching faculty.
+The collections strategist at WVU Libraries selects materials to support the research needs of Undergraduate, MA, and PhD students as well as research and teaching faculty.

 Anthropology research at WVU focuses on cultural anthropology, social movements, and archaeology.
 Other areas of research include, environmental anthropology, and psychical anthropology.